deso-protocol/docs/devs/running-a-node.md

 ## Managing Your Feed

 To manage your feed, start by navigating to the Admin tab as shown below.
 The Admin tab shows the full firehose of posts in real time, with a button next to each one that allows you to add it to the global feed.
-You can also sort the posts by clout.
+You can also sort the posts by DESO.
 These are all the same tools that the bitclout.com mods have, now at your fingertips through the power of decentralization.

 ![](../.gitbook/assets/image%20%288%29%20%281%29%20%282%29%20%282%29%20%282%29%20%282%29.png)